Electric and Magnetic Fields

-Electric and magnetic fields (EMF) are present near energized electric lines and devices.
-EMFs are invisible lines of force that surround all electric devices.
-The sources of most EMFs are home and workplace appliances and local power lines.
+Electric and magnetic fields (EMF) are invisible lines of force that surround all electrical appliances and devices.
+When electricity is generated, transmitted or used, EMF are produced.
+Common sources of EMF are home and workplace electrical appliances and local power lines.
+The strength of EMF from power lines decreases rapidly with distance.

-While some concerns have been raised about the potential health effects of EMFs, extensive scientific research has established no direct link between exposure to power lines and adverse health effects.
-Neither Texas nor the federal government has established any health standards relating to EMFs.
+Concerns have been raised about the potential health effects of EMF, however, extensive scientific research has established no direct link between exposure to power lines and adverse health effects, according to the National Institute of Environmental Health Sciences.
+Neither Texas nor the federal government has established any health standards relating to EMF.